Resolving a Clearing Member's Default, A Radner Equilibrium Approach: Credit Cost

 We sum up in Tables \ref{tab:res_num_sum_up_old} and \ref{tab:res_num_sum_up} the FTP of each considered default management scheme without and with collateral (in the sense here of initial margins and default fund contributions), from the cheapest to the dearest one (again, in this example, hedging then auctioning with $\theD'\setminus\theD=\{c\}$ happens to coincide with replicating then auctioning with $\theD'\setminus\theD=\varnothing$).
-The FTPs of the hedging then auctioning scheme provides much larger gains then the pure auctioning strategy, which itself provides more gains than the full liquidation strategy.
-Coincidentally in this example, at least, this happens to be in line with the BIS recommendations quoted in the beginning of Section \ref{sec:model}.
+The FTPs of the hedging then auctioning scheme provides much larger gains than the pure auctioning strategy, which itself provides more gains than the full liquidation strategy.
 However, our approach only endorses the point of view of the participants to the exchange.
 Indeed, our costs of settling the house portfolio of a defaulted clearing member ignore the damage of the default to the ``outer'' actors $o$ (end-users external to the exchanges).
-From this viewpoint (compare the two panels of Figure \ref{fig:rewiring-vs-liquidation}), whenever available, centrally cleared trading is preferable to bilateral trading (but, as per today, centrally cleared trading can only concern the standardized half of the market, cf.~Table \ref{t:assetclass}).
+From this viewpoint, whenever available, centrally cleared trading is preferable to bilateral trading (but, as per today, centrally cleared trading can only concern the standardized half of the market).